Difference Between Gas-Powered Cars and Diesel

 There is noise coming from your vehicle - If you notice that noise is inconsistent or there is a knocking sort of sound in the engine, there is probably an issue with your fuel injectors or something else.
 You will probably experience reduced performance until you have the issue repaired.

 There is black or white smoke coming out of your vehicle - Excessive smoke of any color can indicate an incorrect fuel/air ratio, an internal leak causing that fluid to be burned and produce excess smoke, among other things.
 Smoke coming out of your vehicle is never a good sign, and it is a big indicator that something is wrong with your diesel engine.

 Whatever issues you are having with your diesel engine, you can bring your car to Lug Nutz Tire and Auto Service in Westmoreland, and we will be sure to inspect and repair your engine.

 Diesel Repair Shop Serving Greensburg and Beyond

-We at Lug Nutz Tire and Auto Service have been serving communities in the Greensburg and surrounding areas since 2007 and specialize in Power Stroke repair, Duramax repair, Cummins repair and so much more.
+We at Lug Nutz Tire and Auto Service have been serving communities in the Greensburg and the surrounding areas since 2007 and specialize in Power Stroke repair, Duramax repair, Cummins repair, and so much more.
 Our entire team takes pride in providing top-quality customer service every day.

-In addition to diesel service and repair, we also offer services in high-performance diesel upgrades, diesel engine conversion, auto repair and diagnostics, fleet repair, and more.
-If you are in Greensburg, Greater Greensburg Area, Pennsylvania or surrounding areas, feel free to give us a call or schedule an appointment online with us at https://lugnutzauto.com today!
+In addition to diesel service and repair, we also offer services in high-performance diesel upgrades, diesel maintenance, auto repair and diagnostics, fleet repair, and more.
+If you are in Greensburg, Greater Greensburg Area, Pennsylvania, or the surrounding areas, feel free to give us a call or schedule an appointment online with us at https://lugnutzauto.com today!
 Lug Nutz Tire and Auto Service - Quality You Can Trust from Certified Mechanics in Greenburg!.